mrfrkayvaz/bref/commands/commands.md

 There will be two main functions defined here:

-parse: this function converts a Bref string into Python dict and list objects.
+parse: this function converts a Bref string into Rust dict and list objects.

 toJSON: this function will remain empty for now.